CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/external-costs.md

 ### Filtering

-Kubecost supports filtering of the above aggregation categories.
+nOps supports filtering of the above aggregation categories.
 When a filter is applied, only resources with this matching value will be shown.
 Supports advanced filtering options as well.

 You can also view the External Costs page from the Cloud Cost Explorer, when aggregating by *Provider*.
 Third party services will appear on this page, and when any line item is selected, you will be taken to External Costs.